Cagrilintide Peptide Therapy

 The transformation is rarely dramatic in the first week.
 Cagrilintide is not a stimulant, and it does not produce the kind of energy surge people sometimes associate with weight loss medications.
 What happens instead is a quieter, more profound shift.

 By the end of the second week, most patients notice they are eating significantly less without consciously trying.
 Portions get smaller.
 The urge to snack between meals fades.
 Late-night cravings — the ones that have sabotaged years of effort — often disappear entirely.
+Patients describe it as "the noise finally went quiet" — the constant background pull toward food simply fades.

 Adults who have struggled with chronic hunger and food preoccupation despite multiple weight loss attempts